 The Ortlieb Velocity isn't the most waterproof pack on this list; however, it offers a unique style, comfortable carry, and three sizes.
 The 17-liter option is excellent for trips where you won't have as much space (a small boat, perhaps), and the 23 and 29-liter options offer more space when you've got more cargo room to work with.
 Maybe Chief Brody got a bigger boat, after all.

 Like other packs on this list, the Velocity has a rolltop closure.
-We dig the Black colorway, but the Petrol option is unique.
-The pack exterior is sleek; however, there aren't attachment loops, which might deter some users.
-The IP64 isn’t completely waterproof, though it gets the job done when we’re strolling by the lake, and people are splashing water all over the place—it'll protect your gear in most water situations outside of submersion.
+The pack exterior is sleek; however, there aren't attachment loops, which might deter some users who like to carry wet gear on the outside of their pack.
+The IP64 bag isn’t completely waterproof, though it gets the job done when we’re strolling by the lake, and people are splashing water all over the place—it'll protect your gear in most water situations outside of submersion.
+There’s also a padded laptop compartment in case you’re brave enough to have your device with you when you go near water.

 The harness system is amply padded and aeration, so the carry is comfortable.
-Whether you take this highly water resistant backpack over the river or down the road, your gear will be dry when you get there!
+Aeration is particularly excellent because the back panel’s shape and design create airflow that we don’t typically see with tightly sealed waterproof bags.
+Whether you take this highly water-resistant backpack over the river or down the road, your gear will be dry when you get there!

 Why We Like It: It can be used as an open tote or a rolltop bag.